Type of Lithium Battery Voltage

 Can I mix different voltage lithium batteries?

-No, mixing different voltage lithium batteries can lead to improper charging, reduced performance, and potential safety hazards.
-Always use batteries with matching voltage ratings.
+No. Mixing different voltage lithium batteries can lead to improper charging, reduced performance, and safety hazards.
+Always use batteries with matching voltages.

 How does temperature affect lithium battery voltage?

-Cold temperatures temporarily reduce voltage output (by 0.3V-0.5V at freezing), while high temperatures may increase voltage readings.
-These effects are temporary and voltage normalizes at room temperature.
+Cold temperatures reduce voltage temporarily (by 0.3–0.5V at freezing), while high temperatures may increase voltage.
+Voltages return to normal at room temperature.

 More Articles